 - High-carbon, no-stain German cutlery steel resists...

 The best feature of this set of knives is the way they feel in your hand.
 Instead of a slippery wooden handle, they are Santoprene, which means even if your hands are covered in oil, they won’t slip.
-They also don’t break down from being exposed to anything your kitchen will throw at it.
+This makes the Mercer set the knives you’ll always want to grab when working in the kitchen.
+They also don’t break down from being exposed to anything your kitchen will throw at them.
 A High Carbon German blade prevents you from ever dealing with rust or corrosion of your knives.
 These knives will last you a long time while staying sharp and too feature a lifetime warranty.
 This is probably the best set of knives on the list for those

 Wusthof 8-Piece Stainless-Steel Steak Knife Set with Wooden Gift Box

 - Eight steak knives packaged in presentation box...

 - High-carbon 18/10 stainless-steel serrated blades

 This eight knife pack comes from one of the most well-known cutlery makers in the world, and as such, you know you are going to get a high-quality item.
 They come in a gorgeous wood box that you can be proud to have on your counter, and because they are on the smaller side of steak knives, they don’t take up a ton of room.
 They feature a laser cut high carbon blade, and are backed by a lifetime warranty from Wusthof.

 Barenthal Laguiole Stainless Steel Steak Knife Set, 6 Piece